 Are you ready to hit the road?
-After a year of staying home, we are itching to head out on a road trip!
+After a year or more of staying home, we are itching to head out on a road trip!
 Whether it’s with your besties or a car full of kids, these road trip essentials ensure you’ll have everything you need to have a safe, fun road trip.
 From supplies to tech, entertainment to snacks, having a fantastic road trip just takes a little planning.

 At the end of this post, you can download a free Checklist of Road Trip Essentials!

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 Planning Ahead- What to Do Before you Leave on a Road Trip

 There are some crucial steps to take before you leave to make sure your road trip goes smoothly so you can have the ultimate road trip.
 A little preplanning goes a long way- keep in mind conditions and closures are changing constantly.